ashley-ha/ashley-ha/README.md

 a human girl,

-building ai that help humans,
+building ai to help humans,

 for Ever